matches() in Java

 5. ignoreCase: if true, the case is ignored while matching characters

 • Return Values return type of this method is Boolean.
 It returns : 1.
 True: If the subregions(as specified using offset and length in params) of this string and string argument match.
-2. False : If the subregions(as specified using offset and length in params) of this string and string argument do not match.
+2. False : If this string's subregions(as specified using offset and length in params) and string argument do not match.

 Let us look at the implementation below: